 Areas I’ll cover to help you determine whether Surfshark is worth it include:

-Keep reading and figure out whether you should keep shopping for VPN software.
+Keep reading.
+Figure out whether you should keep shopping for VPN software.

 Pros and Cons of Surfshark VPN